Code-Institute-Submissions/portfolio-8/README.md

 3. Perform push to Heroku (workspace / remote app)
 4. Perform push to Github (Git directory / repository).

+Because this project has a dynamic and data-driven design, it was decided to use Heroku to host this python project.
+The following method has been used to achieve a good deployment:

+1. Set up the initial app.
+2. Link the local Git repository to Heroku.
+3. Create a requirements.txt file, which contains a list of the project dependencies.
+4. And finally, created a Procfile, the file that tells Heroku how to run the project.

-*   The website is available at the following link: https://personal-blog-2019.herokuapp.com/
+*   The live version of the project is available at the following link: https://personal-blog-2019.herokuapp.com/

 ## Credits